vim-autoformat/vim-autoformat/README.markdown

 vim-autoformat
 ==============

-This vim plugin integrates external code-formatting programs into vim.
+This vim plugin integrates external code-formatting programs into vim automatically.
-If you have installed a supported formatprogram correctly, it will integrate with vim automatically.
+If you have installed a supported formatprogram correctly, you can use it within vim immediately.
+You don't have to configure anything.
+It works out of the box.

 How to install (Vundle)